inveniosoftware/invenio/docs/processes/reviewing.rst

 Reviewing principles
 ====================

+.. _every-pr-should-preserve-or-increase-code-coverage:

 1. **Every PR should preserve or increase code coverage.** If it ain’t green, it ain’t finished.

+.. _check-it-as-a-black-box:

-2. **Check it as a black box.
-Input, magic, output.** If it ain’t documented, it ain’t finished.
+2. **Check it as a black box.** Check the overall picture of input, "something happens", output chain.
+If it ain’t documented, it ain’t finished.

+.. _check-it-as-a-white-box:

-3. **Check it as a white box.
-Implementation details.** If it ain’t styled, it ain’t finished.
+3. **Check it as a white box.** Check implementation details of "something-happens".
+If it ain’t styled, it ain’t finished.

+.. _check-it-as-a-release-news:

-4. **Check it as a release news.
-Commit messages.** If it does not announce anything, it may not be finished.
+4. **Check it as a release news.** Check commit messages.
+Are they understandable?
+Do they use FIX or BETTER labels?
+If a commit does not announce anything, it may not be finished.
+See :ref:`structured-release-notes`.